mikec/kalamata/README.md

 What it is
 -----------

-Kalamata helps you build RESTful web service APIs for your Bookshelf.js models.
-It works with Express.
+Kalamata helps you build REST APIs that run on Express.
+It creates some standard CRUD endpoints for you, and allows you to extend these with your application specific logic.

+### How it works

-Lets say you have a model called `User`
+Lets say you have a Bookshelf model called `User`

 ```js
 var User = bookshelf.Model.extend({